Engaging with Stakeholders

 Outcomes and effects on Board decisions

-- We have continued to develop our Talent and our Diversity and Inclusion strategies.
+We have continued to develop our Talent and our Diversity and Inclusion strategies , resulting in an increased rating on an externally assessed diversity & inclusion audit, moving from Bronze to Silver.

-- We continued our communications to promote the support available through our Employee Assistance Programme.
+We improved communications to promote employee wellbeing, including our Employee Assistance Programme.

 Communities